Stuycs-K/finalprojectapcs-4-fenton-seth-shah-jai/PROTOTYPE.md

 GPT API integration to successfully look up trade partners and their respective statistics so it doesn't have to have numbers hardcoded in - Seth

-6/10/2025
+6/12/2025
+Gui programming complete, widgets and buttons control major functionalities - Seth and Jai

+6/14/2025
-All prior features tested - Seth and Jai
+All features tested project is complete -  Seth and Jai

-GPT Api lookup function applied to player as selected real world nation - Seth